Note: Videos may auto start with sound so be prepared.

 Photography (Interesting People)

 Photographers look at the world behind the lens with their focus outward, but this photographer turned things around by making the tools of her craft fun and beautiful.
-You can join in her revolution to personalize your cameras with a steampunk flare or two.
+You can join in her revolution to personalize your cameras with a steampunk flair or two.

 Many articles offer specific suggestions for what to put in your marketing emails.
 This one offers a few, but mainly it explores philosophy and approach over “proven” technique.